 The oil service market in Colombia is relatively well developed.
-Besides its oil production of around 0.95 million barrels per day, during the 5 years period between 2012 and 2017, the number of active oil & gas rigs was on average 48 and, in 2016, with the drop in global crude oil prices this average dropped to 8 but during 2017 there was an average of 20 active rigs20.
-Access to rigs and services is therefore satisfactory, especially at present, due to declining oil prices and lower activity levels.
-Over time, access varies due to changes in oil prices and activity levels.
+Besides its oil production of around .88 million barrels per day, during the 5 years period between 2015 and 2019, the number of active oil & gas rigs was on average 21and, in 2016, with the drop in global crude oil prices this average dropped to 8 but during 2017 there was an average of 20 active rigs20.